4. Observing learning

 ‘Observing learning’ is the only perspective that focuses on observation.
 The other four perspectives are action-oriented.
 Observing learning performs a pivotal function between the first three perspectives: ‘Establishing a friendly tone’, ‘Establishing fairness’ and ‘Planning lessons’ and the last perspective ‘Reinforcing positive behaviour’

-In this module, you will gain both information on how to quickly recognize disruptive student behaviour and information on how to deal with students who are functioning well.
+In this module, you will gain both information on how to quickly recognize and resolve a disruption to the lesson and information on how to react when students are functioning well.
+In both cases body language plays an important role.

 1. Importance of observing learning